ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/bson/typeclasses.md

 Sealed traits are also supported as [union types](https://en.wikipedia.org/wiki/Union_type), with each of their subclasses considered as a disjoint case.

 {% highlight scala %}
-import reactivemongo.api.bson.{ BSONDocument, BSONHandler, Macros }
+import reactivemongo.api.bson.{ BSONHandler, Macros }

 sealed trait Tree
 case class Node(left: Tree, right: Tree) extends Tree